mitchellh/advent-2021-sql/README.md

 answer.
 I'd love to hear about those (make an issue) but I won't be merging any changes since this represents _my_ approach.

+**I may not finish!** December is a busy time, I'm doing these as I can, but I'm not making any commitment to finishing.
+If I don't finish, I'll hopefully retroactively solve the problems, but no promises. 😜

 ## Goals

 I had a set of goals with each problem: